Updated: Mar 10

 Traveling Throughout Taiwan

 Getting around Taiwan is really easy.
-I would recommend purchasing the travel card (easycard) which can be topped up at any Seven Eleven store.
+I would recommend purchasing the travel card (easycard) which can be topped up at any Seven-Eleven store.
 It saves time and looking for small change for local transport.
 There is also the Taipei Fun Pass.
-Upon arriving at the airport we purchased a sim card for the duration of our stay, which was really beneficial - google maps etc. For longer and high speed train journeys the ticket office and tourist information desk inside the main railway station were a breath of fresh air.
+Upon arriving at the airport we purchased a sim card for the duration of our stay, which was really beneficial - google maps etc. For longer and high-speed train journeys the ticket office and tourist information desk inside the main railway station was a breath of fresh air.
 Couldn't be more helpful.
 Awesome experience.

 Top Tip: Get the best train tickets at the lowest cost by booking in advance.